funatsufumiya/git-lfs-php-server/README.md

 ## WARNING

 - Do not use this in production.
 Security is not guaranteed.
 - Please consider [Rudolfs](https://github.com/jasonwhite/rudolfs) or [Gitea](https://github.com/go-gitea/gitea) if you have root permission or installation rights on web server.
-You should consider this php server if you only have limited permission on traditional apache(-like) server.
+This php server will work well if you only have limited permission on traditional apache(-like) server.

 ## Install (on web server)